 The deadlines are set by the universities and are typically 6-9 months before the commencement of a program.
 It is advisable to apply as early as possible to have enough time for all the preparations required and proper submissions of documents.

-The tuition fee for MS will primarily vary on the course type, its duration, college type, and location.
+The tuition fee for MS in Canada will primarily vary on the course type, its duration, college type, and location.
 Generally, the MS course duration is of 2 years.
 Some courses may be completed in 1.5 years.

 On an average tuition fee per annum for: